 - Davis – toolbox.davisnet.com/downloads/ (Drivers section)

 - SiLabs – www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx (Be sure to select the Mac OSX version for download)

 NB On the SiLabs site the driver is referred to as: ‘CP210x USB to UART Bridge VCP Driver’

 WL for Mac with OS X version Yosemite 10.10.3 and later

 WL for Mac is apparently written in Java; and Java programs require that a compatible version of the Java language runtime is already installed.
 The latest version of Java is automatically installed along with versions and updates of Mac OS X. One potential cause of problems with Java programs like WL for Mac is therefore that a new Mac computer or an existing one on which OS X has been updated is offering a Java version that is no longer compatible with WL.
 Specifically, WL requires v6 of Java SE and will not run with v7 which will have been installed as part of Yosemite and later OS X versions

 Fortunately, the Java Legacy v6 can be installed alongside the newer Java v7, as explained by this Apple KB topic .
 Downloading and installing v6 will often fix the problem on newer Mac OS X installations

-For the record, WL for Mac should definitely run correctly under eg Yosemite, El Capitan, Sierra, High Sierra & later OS X versions if the OSX environment is correctly configured.
+For the record, WL for Mac should definitely run correctly under eg Yosemite, El Capitan, Sierra, High Sierra etc if the OSX environment allows 32-bit applications to run at all (which is not the case for Catalina and later) and is correctly configured.
 But the fix may require looking at any of the three issues listed above and, in some cases, potentially all three may need attention.